 As part of its commitment to stewardship, Robeco continued to provide the WPP's V&E function, implementing voting across WPP's active equity portfolio, while also carrying out engagement activity across all the Pool's active Sub-Funds, as well as the BlackRock passive funds.
-In order to better meet the reporting needs of each underlying Pension Fund within the Pool, Robeco introduced Sub-Fund-specific quarterly voting reports at the start of 2022.
-With the help of its advisor, WPP has also developed a reporting tool that will provide Sub-Fund-specific engagement data on a quarterly basis.
-Progress in this area will help better meet the reporting needs of the underlying Constituent Authorities and wider stakeholders, with a new quarterly RI report developed that will be made available for pension committees.
+Over 2023/24, WPP cast over 15,000 votes at over 1,200 meetings across its equity Sub-Funds.
+Below is a summary of WPP's voting activity over the year: